IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 The script expects a number of environment variables to be set upon each container launch, which will be discussed shortly.
 The primary ones are `NAME`, `VERSION`, and `ACTION`, indicating the name of the service, version of the service, and action to be executed by the service, respectively.

-Given `ACTION`, the script chooses which of the processing function to call at the bottom of the script.
+As we shall see below, the above script interacts with several different products on Google Cloud Platform.
+It might then be surprising that there is only a handful of variables passed to the script.
+The explanation is that the convention-over-configuration design paradigm is followed to a great extent here, meaning that other necessary variables can be derived (save sensible default values) from the ones given, since there are certain naming conventions used throughout the project.

 The `process_training` and `process_application` are responsible for training and application, respectively.
 It can be seen that they leverage the